 …I *can* see the wood for the trees.

 Using thoroughly tried and tested (science bit follows…) couple relationship / systemic / psychodynamic counselling approaches (over now!) that assist couples in discovering their own root causes to their problems, I avoid taking on the role of a “relationship expert”.
 In taking a neutral (but effective) therapeutic position, I don’t need to become someone with all answers; I effectively assist your relationship in discovering your own effective resolutions… and that’s something you can take away with you after our work is finished.

 Encouraging curiosity (employing a bucket load of therapeutic frameworks) upon arguments, conflicts and distrust can bring new knowledge to the couple.
 Knowledge brings with it understanding, and understanding fuels the development of new decisions.

-Don’t Wait to Relate… when your relationship is struggling and you’d both like to bring back the happier, calmer times, I would be the distinctly private couple counsellor for your unique relationship.
+Don’t Wait to Relate… when your relationship is struggling and you’d both like to bring back the happier, calmer, more relating times, I would be the distinctly private couple counsellor for your distinct relationship.

 Dean's Experience as a Couple Counsellor.